Using Failure Flags by proxy

 Dependency proxy mode

 The dependency proxy intercepts outbound HTTP/HTTPS calls to external dependencies, letting you simulate network failures, slow responses, or API errors.
-For each HTTP(S) dependency your service communicates with, Gremlin creates a Failure Flag named dependency-<dependency hostname>.
+For each HTTP(S) dependency your application communicates with, Gremlin creates a Failure Flag named dependency-<dependency hostname>.
 Gremlin also creates a general Failure Flag named response for outbound traffic.

 Lambda Runtime API proxy mode